Mark Cuban and Jeff Flake discuss the economy

-Former high-tech executive and celebrity entrepreneur Mark Cuban may be one of the few people who can get away with telling a packed auditorium of Harvard Business School (HBS) students that getting an M.B.A. is “huge mistake these days” — and get a round of applause in response.
+Former high-tech executive and celebrity entrepreneur Mark Cuban may be one of the few people who can get away with telling a packed auditorium of Harvard Business School (HBS) students that getting an M.B.A. is a “mistake these days” — and get a round of applause in response.

 The Dallas Mavericks owner, “Shark Tank” TV star, and billionaire investor is famed for his straight-talking style, which was on full display at Spangler Auditorium on Tuesday afternoon.
 Cuban was joined by former Republican senator Jeff Flake of Arizona for a conversation billed as “A Discussion on Capitalism.”
 But he broke from the interview format early in the hour, turning it into a spirited Q&A session with the overflow crowd.